titaschanda/TenNetLib.jl/docs/src/mps/example_dmrg.md

 # psi = sysenv.psi
 ```
 Most often, it is better to do a single-site DMRG (without any noise) after standard two-site update for better
 convergence.
-Such lowe-level function using `StateEnvs` is useful for that.
+Such lower-level function using `StateEnvs` is useful for that.
 ```
 sysenv = StateEnvs(psi0, H)